pfwd/talk-static-analysis-phpstan/src/slides.md

 # Legacy projects

 <!--
-- Massive entangled code base
+- Could have a spaghetti code base
-- Mixture of frameworks and library's
+- Could have Mixture of frameworks and library's
-- Out of date code
+- Could be out of date code
-- Older version of PHP
+- Could be using an older version of PHP
 - Incoming change requests
-- No tests
+- Could have no tests
 - Lots of known bugs
 - Lots of unknown bugs
 - Lots of end users.
 Some are complaining
 - Performance issues
 - Security concerns
-- Low confidence that an upgrade will work
+- Could have a low confidence that an upgrade will work -->
--->

 ---